 It was quick, but it wasn’t painless.
 She grabbed at him as he pulled.
 She screamed, thrashed.
 Then it was out, and she slumped back into the bed ashen-faced and gasping.

 She slept, and by the time she woke again, he had cleaned and packed the wound and bandaged her as best he could, her feathers bent and crushed beneath his dressing.
 She touched it.

-She just stared at him with those yellow eyes of hers.
+She just stared at him with those yellow eyes.

 He swallowed and wiped his mouth.
 ‘Hungry?’